 Statutory task

 Since 9 November 2018, the Security of Network and Information Systems Act (Wet beveiliging netwerk- en informatiesystemen, Wbni) has been in effect.
 The Wbni stipulates the statutory tasks of the NCSC in the field of cybersecurity.
-Organisations in vital sectors and central government are obliged to report serious digital security incidents to the NCSC.
-Providers of essential services (aanbieders van essentiële diensten, AED) and digital service providers (DSP) must comply with the law.
 The Wbni aims to improve the digital resilience of the Netherlands, mitigate the consequences of cyber incidents and in doing so prevent social disruption.

 CSIRT